Airport to see $175 million expansion

 Pendergrass noted numerous security line waits of more than 90 minutes in February, March and April.

-“We’ll be putting TSA at one central location with multiple lanes,” Pendergrass said.
+“We’ll be putting TSA at one central location with multiple lanes,” said Pendergrass.

-An increase in passengers visiting RSW also caused wait times to inflate, as RSW saw a nearly 10 percent increase of travelers between January and April compared to the same timeframe in 2018.
+An increase in passengers visiting RSW also caused wait times to inflate, as RSW saw a nearly 10% increase of travelers between January and April of 2019 compared to the same time frame in 2018.

 A new computed tomography machine, or carry-on bag scanner, is set to be installed this year, as well as the addition of a new K9 team.

-New screening lanes are set to be operational in February.
+New screening lanes are set to be operational in February of 2020.

 RSW will also look to add more gates to be able to offer more flights.